junxit/us-congress-bills-117/metadata.md

 - 2022-09-20 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 493.
 - 2022-09-29 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6050; text: CR S6050)
 - 2022-09-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2022-09-30 — Held at the desk.
+- 2022-09-30 — Message on Senate action sent to the House.
+- 2022-09-30 — Received in the House.
+- 2022-11-14 — Rules Committee Resolution H. Res.
+1464 Reported to House.
+Rule provides for consideration of S. 4524 with 1 hour of general debate.
+Bill is closed to amendments.
+The resolution provides that any time through the legislative day of Nov.
+18, 2022, the Speaker may entertain motions offered by the Majority Leader or a designee that the House suspend the rules with respect to multiple measures that were the object of motions to suspend the rules on the legislative day of November 14, 15, 16, 17, and 18, 2022, on which the yeas and nays were postponed.
+The resolution provides that H.Res.
+1463 is hereby adopted and one motion to commit.
+- 2022-11-15 — Rule H. Res.
+1464 passed House.
+- 2022-11-16 — Considered under the provisions of rule H. Res.
+1464. (consideration: CR H8518-8525)
+- 2022-11-16 — DEBATE - The House proceeded with one hour of debate on S. 4524.
+- 2022-11-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-11-16 — On passage Passed by the Yeas and Nays: 315 - 109 (Roll no. 480). (text: CR H8518)
+- 2022-11-16 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 315 - 109 (Roll no. 480).
+- 2022-11-16 — Rule provides for consideration of S. 4524 with 1 hour of general debate.
+Bill is closed to amendments.
+The resolution provides that any time through the legislative day of Nov.
+18, 2022, the Speaker may entertain motions offered by the Majority Leader or a designee that the House suspend the rules with respect to multiple measures that were the object of motions to suspend the rules on the legislative day of November 14, 15, 16, 17, and 18, 2022, on which the yeas and nays were postponed.
+The resolution provides that H.Res.
+1463 is hereby adopted and one motion to commit.
+- 2022-11-16 — The previous question was ordered pursuant to the rule.
+- 2022-12-01 — Presented to President.
+- 2022-12-01 — Presented to President.
+- 2022-12-07 — Became Public Law No: 117-224.
+- 2022-12-07 — Became Public Law No: 117-224.
+- 2022-12-07 — Signed by President.
+- 2022-12-07 — Signed by President.